TV Meteorologist

 Purely out of curiosity do you read other people’s q&as or even ask questions?

-Asked by Ozark was about 5 years ago
+Asked by Ozark was almost 6 years ago

 Very interesting question.
 From time to time I do look at the most recent few posts and look at a few answers.
 Oddly don’t think I’ve ever posted a question!
 Probably should change that.
 Thanks, Ozark!